Hellenic/project-template/README.md

-# redandblue :: Razzle x After.js
+# 🪄 Magic dust + Razzle x After.js

 This is a basic, bare-bones starter template.
 It has been kick-started with Razzle and After.js.
 It also includes